Course Number 1624

 Course Content and Educational Objectives

-Entrepreneurial Finance is designed to help managers make better investment and financing decisions in entrepreneurial settings.
-The course covers all stages of the process, from startup to harvest.
+The goal of Entrepreneurial Finance is to help managers make better investment and financing decisions in entrepreneurial settings.
+The course covers all stages of the venture's life cycle from startup to exit, and delves into issues such as deal structures, incentives, business models and valuation in much greater detail than TEM.
 Approximately one-third of the cases concern technology-based businesses, though the emphasis is on gaining insights into entrepreneurial management, not technology per se.
-The course extends the concepts introduced in TEM in the First Year, particularly with respect to risk reward management.
-The course also focuses more attention on deal structuring and incentives.
-In recent years, approximately one-third of the cases are new.
-Case protagonists participated in over half of the class discussions.
-There is a module on emerging trends in entrepreneurial finance, covering the financing of clean tech startups well as the rising importance of Angel investors.
+Typically, case protagonists have participated in over half the class discussions.

-Inevitably, there will be some overlap with The Entrepreneurial Manager, International Entrepreneurship, and Venture Capital and Private Equity.
+Inevitably, there will be some overlap with courses such as Launching Global Ventures, Financial Management of Smaller Firms and Venture Capital and Private Equity.
 We are aware of the content of each of those courses and will be sensitive to differentiation.